Table of Contents and Introduction

 Blumofe added, “Jesus in many places is cited as saying, ‘This is going to happen,’ and it didn’t happen, and ‘That is going to happen,’ and it didn’t happen, and therefore comes under the law of a false prophet.”
 Note: the “law of the false prophet” says that if a prophecy fails to come to pass in the stated time frame, then the person who uttered it is a false prophet worthy of death:

-"And if you say in your heart, 'How shall we know the word which the Lord has not spoken?'—when a prophet speaks in the name of the Lord, if the thing does not happen or come to pass, that is the thing which the Lord has not spoken; the prophet has spoken it presumptuously" (Deut.
-18:21–22).
+"The prophet who presumes to speak a word in My [God's] name, which I have not commanded him to speak, or who speaks in the name of other gods, that prophet shall die...And if you say in your heart, 'How shall we know the word which the Lord has not spoken?'—when a prophet speaks in the name of the Lord, if the thing does not happen or come to pass, that is the thing which the Lord has not spoken; the prophet has spoken it presumptuously..."
+(Deut.
+18:20-22).

 But it is not just skeptics of Christianity who have noted the alleged discrepancy between New Testament prophecies (time statements) and the unfolding of history.
 Rudolf Bultmann, who was one of the most influential Christian theologians of the twentieth century, wrote: